 White Pure Cotton Piqué Shirting

 The blue shirt – almost every male complexion looks good in a blue shirt.
-Redheads like Harry look particularly good in baby blues.
+Redheads like Prince Harry look particularly good in various shades of blues.

 The striped shirt – can be a bit less formal than a solid colour and adds a bit of flair.
-A white on blue stripe is the classic choice, but if you know what’re doing, some colours can be added.
+A white on blue stripe is a classic choice, but if you are a bit more adventurous, try some interesting stripe olour combinations.

 The checkered shirt – again, this pattern adds a bit of personality to your look.